 - Additionally, you can also run DNS leak tests as well.

-- If you notice that your VPN is not functioning properly, all of your DNS requests will be handled by your internet service provider (ISP).
+- If you notice that your VPN is not working properly, all of your DNS requests will be handled by your internet service provider (ISP).
 They are able to see exactly which websites you’re visiting.

 - It is simple to conduct a DNS leak test.
 Using your browser, go to browserleaks.com, and run the standard test.
 Once the test is complete, the results should not reveal the name of your ISP.